arizvisa/ida-minsc/docs/static/pythontyping.rst

 However, if a user chooses to not use this interface, most of the functions that take pythonic types are also capable of taking an integer.
 This integer is the manually combined flags that represent an IDA type.
-It is however suggested by the author that the user familiarize themselves with the way that Pythonic types appear in order to comprehend some of the output of functions that return their type in this format.
+It is however suggested by the author that the users familiarize themselves with the way that Pythonic types appear in order to comprehend some of the output of functions that return their type in this format.